 For issue 2: If you advance about 20 events to event number 9530 and then click on the next event button, the entire event display will crash with the error message in my original e-mail.
 There are defintely more events in the file because if you then open the file back up with the --nskip 20 option, it continues on its merry way until it has to advance to the next subrun number.

 I do not know if any of these problems happen in the new development.
 I would need a giant MC file of beam data that has been filtered with my cuts in order to verify that and I'm not sure if any one has generated any files like that yet.
 Let me know if you need any more info.

-#6 Updated by Christopher Green almost 8 years ago
+#6 Updated by Christopher Green over 8 years ago

 - Target version set to 1.00.06

 - % Done changed from 0 to 50

 Upon further investigation, the chief problem behind issue 1 is not a deficiency in the algorithm per se, but a consequence of relying on the statement that event numbers are not reset with changing subrun to the extent of assuming that no subrun will contain an event with a lower number than an event from a previous subrun in the same run.
 That is manifestly not true in your file, because (eg) you go from (1,0,9530) to (1,1,396).
 After talking to Brian, I believe this is because NOvA is not ensuring currently that MC runs have unique run numbers.
 Most MC I believe is generated with run 1 and a different subrun per job in that run.